 At Punahou School in Honolulu, Hawaii, where I teach high school computer science, I gave my students an assignment to play Minecraft together, hoping it would build community and encourage teamwork in our face-to-face classroom.
-I set up a server and asked students to work together in our shared world to build me an office completely underwater according to these criteria:
+I asked students to work together in our shared world to build me an office completely underwater according to these criteria:

 - It had to be enclosed by a glass dome.

 - It had to be big.

 - All elements had to be mined or donated from existing supplies.

 - It had to have plenty of trees, flowers and other natural elements.